 - Spending time working in industry as part of your degree enhances your employment opportunities once you graduate.

 - We endeavour to provide a supportive and enjoyable atmosphere for learning through our Computer Science Support Centre, extensive assistance during practical work and we are always available outside of lectures to help our students.

-You will study another Science subject or Critical Skills with Computer Science and Mathematics in first year.
+You will study another Science subject with Computer Science and Mathematics in first year.

 - Computer Science (30 credits)

 - Plus choose 1 other Science subject (Biology, Engineering Science, Experimental Physics, Mathematical Physics)